 Often thought of as the greatest counter music singer of all time, the museum takes up only one floor of The George Jones, a four-story building featuring a restaurant and rooftop bar.

 There is a full-size reproduction of the Parthenon located in Athens Greece.
 Inside Nashville’s Parthenon stands a 42-foot tall statue of Athena (also a full-size replica).
-We saw the exterior from the from the Hop-on-Hop-off bus and opted not to go inside, as we have been to the original in Greece.
+We saw the exterior from the Hop-on-Hop-off Bus and opted not to go inside, as we have been to the original in Greece.

 What makes Madame Tussauds so much fun is the ability to interact with life-like wax figures of people we recognize.
 In Nashville, the wax residents are nearly all music performers in genres ranging from country to rock, pop blues, and jazz.

-Goo Goo Clusters are the United State’s first combination candy bar, made in Nashville since 1912.
+The Goo Goo Cluster is the United State’s first combination candy bar, made in Nashville since 1912.
 According to the clerk behind the counter, they were named Goo Goo “so even a baby can ask for them at birth.”